Yuvraj-F/pc_screw_detection_using_yolo/README.md

 # PC Screw Detection Using YOLO
 The purpose of this package is to use transfer learning to train existing YOLO models for small object detection task, specifically detecting pc screws.
-This package provides sripts and utilities to use YOLO models for inference, train YOLO models, and apply simple crop augmentation to datasets.
+This package provides scripts and utilities to use YOLO models for inference, train YOLO models, and apply simple crop augmentation to datasets.

+The scripts rely on the project structure to remain consistent.
+If the directory names or paths are changed, some scripts could break or behave unexpectedly.
+Refer to [Config](#config) for more information.

 ## Inference
 You can follow these steps to use any YOLO model available through the Ultralytics module and do not need to install or download anything.
 You can also refer to [Demo Dataset](#demo-dataset) for access to a custom yolov8n model pretrained using a custom pc screw dataset.
 - Run the following command to start ```python src/test.py```.
+- You will see a file picker where you can select any image for inference.
-- You will be asked for the name of the YOLO model you would like to use.
+- Then you will be asked for the name of the YOLO model you would like to use.
 For supported models refer to the [official documentation]( https://docs.ultralytics.com/models#featured-models).
 - Next you get to pick between the base or best weights.
 Base refers to the base weights for the given model provide by Ultralytics (usually pre-trained on COCO).
 Best refers to the weights from the latest training run for that model.
 The "best" weights are only available if you have trained a model using the [training script](#training).
 If no best weights are found, it fallbacks to using base weights.

   <img width="695" height="117" alt="image" src="https://github.com/user-attachments/assets/2b8df7a0-8211-4c4e-98f5-f6ac69a9bc2d" />